 The awe-inspiring story of the International Space Station.
 This interactive visualization became part of a huge BBC series called ‘Homo Spaciens: Our new life off Earth’, about the next stage in space exploration.

 Our international home in the stars, the International Space Station (ISS) is made up of 15 human-habitable modules.

 It’s about the size of a football field.

 We started by looking at how to recreate this giant structure on the small screen.

 How could we make it immediately recognisable?
 Would we need to show every nut and bolt?
 How could we get across its sheer size?

-One of our favourite additions was including the crew’s wake-up music.
-As diverse as the crews manning the modules, the music choices varied from Bob Marley’s ‘No Woman No Cry’, ‘Get Ready’ by The Temptations, to the Wallace and Gromit theme tune.
+Every bit as diverse as the crews manning the modules, the musical choices varied from Bob Marley’s ‘No Woman No Cry’ and ‘Get Ready’ by The Temptations, to the Wallace and Gromit theme tune.

 It would’ve been easy to completely focus on, say, the history and technical stories.
 But we always like to bring out the surprising, lesser-known stories too.

 The interactive launched in time to celebrate British astronaut Tim Peake’s blast-off on his Principia space expedition on 15 December 2015.